Argennon-Project/ascee/docs/specs.md

 #### Chunk Resizing

 The value of `chunkSize` can be modified during an execution session.
-However, it can only be increased or decreased.
-More precisely, if a request has declared that it wants to expand (shrink) a chunk it can only increase (decrease) the value of `chunkSize` and any specified value for `chunkSize` during the execution session, needs to be greater (smaller) than the size of the chunk at the start of the session (`initialSize`).
+However, the new size values can only be increasing or decreasing.
+More precisely, if a request declares that it wants to expand (shrink) a chunk, it can only increase (decrease) the value of `chunkSize` and any specified value for `chunkSize` during the execution session, needs to be greater (smaller) than the previous value of the chunk size.

+*Rationale: monotonic size values simplifies implementation.*

 Any request that wants to expand (shrink) a chunk needs to specify a `maxSize` (`minSize`).
-The value of `chunkSize` can not be set higher (lower) than that value and `chunkSize > maxSize` (`chunkSize < maxSize`) is not allowed.
+The value of `chunkSize` can not be set higher (lower) than this value and `chunkSize > maxSize` (`chunkSize < maxSize`) is not allowed.

-*Rationale:*

 #### Access Blocks